oxygasa/trello_testing_project/README.md

 **8 Apr - 10 Apr 2022 - Testing job**

-Massive refactoring.
+* Massive refactoring.
-Implement the incapsulation.
+* Implement the encapsulation.
-Erase static methods.
+* Erase static methods.
-Retest the 30% of the test materials.
+* Retest the 30% of the test materials.

 **11 Apr - 12 Apr 2022 - External job**

 Shift 11 a.m. - 11 p.m.

-**12 Apr - 13 Apr 2022 Mentoring updates**
+**13 Apr - 15 Apr 2022 Mentoring updates**

-Massive refactoring.
+* Massive refactoring.
-Implement the incapsulation.
-Erase static methods.
-Retest the 100% of the test materials.
+* Retest the 100% of the test materials.

+**16 Apr - 20 Apr 2022 Mentoring updates**

+* Cross the project from Maven to Gradle.
+* Make test suites by Test NG and connect them to Gradle.
+* Make scripts for running different types of tests.
+* Refactor tests by Lazy init.
+* Add the parallel run,
+* Add preconditions and post conditions.